vicwomg/pikaraoke/README.md

 Raspberry Pi 3 and above.
 Anything else will likely be too slow.

+Other pi considerations:

-Must be running Raspberry pi desktop OS.
+- Must be running Raspberry pi desktop OS.
 It will not work on headless lite versions.
+- 32-bit version of the OS is recommended.
+64-bit seemed slower in my testing
+- Disable "screen blanking" in raspi-config if you want to prevent the display from turning off when idle
+- Pi3 might struggle a bit with high-res video playback.
+Overclocking seems to help

-Also works on macs, PCs, and linux!
+Works fine on modern Mac, PCs, and Linux!

 ## Installation